aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A large, majestic cat with tufted ears, a long, flowing tail, and a thick mane of fur.
 - **Location** : A rustic barn with natural wood accents, sun streaming through cracks in the walls.
 - **Activity** : The Maine Coon is playfully chasing after a feathered toy.
-- Lighting: Sunlight streaming through barn windows, casting long shadows on the floor.
+- **Lighting** : Sunlight streaming through barn windows, casting long shadows on the floor.
 - **Style** : Cinematic, with a focus on dramatic lighting and texture.
 - **Composition** : The cat is in the center of the frame, with the barn and natural elements providing depth.
 - **Professionalism** : High-quality, dramatic capture of the cat’s size and beauty in a cinematic setting.